Lycurgus1/AWS_Start_code/DB_README.md

-# Readme for setting up DB server
+# Readme for recording information for database server

 ## Manual steps